 In the Philippines, PATAMABA (with UNIFEM support) commenced their mapping efforts in November 2001, targeting 500 of its homeworker members in four areas: Bulacan, Rizal, Iloilo, and the National Capital Region.
 In addition to a survey, PATAMABA area leaders conducted focus group discussions with their members and documented best practices.
 An important component of the mapping project is the built-in training for PATAMABA leaders and staff in computer-based data encoding, processing, and analysis, a step forward in their own empowerment in the area of research.
 (For a summary of the mapping report, please see the PATAMABA website).

-All three HomeNets came together in a subregional workshop in Crown Peak Hotel, Subic, Zambales, Philippines on 19-20 October 2002 to present and learn from the results of all their mapping efforts.
-(See related article on the subregional workshop on sharing mapping results in section on SUBREGIONAL AND REGIONAL MEETINGS).
+All three HomeNets came together in a subregional workshop in Crown Peak Hotel, Subic, Zambales, the Philippines on 19-20 October 2002 to present and learn from the results of all their mapping efforts.
+(See related article on the subregional workshop on sharing mapping results in the section on SUBREGIONAL AND REGIONAL MEETINGS).

 The HomeNets in the region have also been involved in a number of other multi-country researches.
 PATAMABA and HomeNet Indonesia conducted studies on the impact of the Asian financial crisis on selected homeworkers in the garments, food and other affected industries with the support of the World Bank.
-HomeNet Thailand did a similar project with ILO support, and recently came out with a book on the research.
+HomeNet Thailand did a similar project with ILO support and recently came out with a book on the research.
 All three national HomeNets were also involved in a recent UNICEF study on subcontracted women and children in various manufacturing industries.
 In 2002, HomeNet Southeast Asia (Thailand and the Philippines) embarked on a research on social protection for informal workers in the garments industry with the support of the ILO.
 (See subsequent section on social protection).